Invariance principle for fragmentation processes derived from conditioned stable Galton-Watson trees: Introduction and main results

 where $(B_{n})_{n \geq 1}$ is a sequence satisfying (\ref{eq10}).
 The process $\mathbf{F}_{n}^{(\alpha)}$ takes values on the set $\mathbb{S}$.
-The aim of this paper is to establish a convergence limit result for the fragmentation process $\mathbf{F}_{n}^{(\alpha)}$.
-To state the precise statement (Theorem \ref{Theo3}), it will be convenient to introduce first the limiting object.
+The aim of this paper is to establish a convergence result for the fragmentation process $\mathbf{F}_{n}^{(\alpha)}$.
+To state the precise statement (Theorem \ref{Theo3}), it will be convenient to first introduce the limiting object.

 Bertoin \cite{Bertoin2000} showed that the fragmentation process of the Brownian CRT in \cite{AldousPitman1998} can be constructed by considering the partitions of the unit interval induced by a standard Brownian excursion with drift.
 This latter is sometimes called the {\sl Brownian fragmentation}.
-In a similar vein, Miermont \cite{Miermont2001} built other fragmentation processes from L\'evy processes with no positive jumps (or equivalently, negative of spectrally positive L\'evy processes).
-Specifically, let $X_{\alpha}^{\rm exc} = (X_{\alpha}^{\rm exc}(s), s \in [0,1]$) be the normalized excursion (with unit length) of an $\alpha$-stable spectrally positive L\'evy process of index $\alpha \in (1,2]$; see Section \ref{Sec2} for a formal definition.
+In a similar vein, Miermont \cite{Miermont2001} built other fragmentation processes from L\'evy processes with no positive jumps (or equivalently, negatives of spectrally positive L\'evy processes).
+Specifically, let $X_{\alpha}^{\rm exc} = (X_{\alpha}^{\rm exc}(s), s \in [0,1]$) be the normalized excursion (with unit length) of an $\alpha$-stable spectrally positive L\'evy process of index $\alpha \in (1,2]$; see Section \ref{Sec2}.
 In particular, $X_{2}^{\rm exc}$ is the normalized standard Brownian excursion.
 For every $t \geq 0$, define the processes $Y_{\alpha}^{(t)} = (Y_{\alpha}^{(t)}(s), s \in [0,1])$ and $I_{\alpha}^{(t)} = (I_{\alpha}^{(t)}(s), s \in [0,1])$ by letting

 For $t \geq 0$, we introduce

 as the random element of $\mathbb{S}$ defined by the ranked sequence (in decreasing order) of the lengths of the intervals components of the complement of the support of the Stieltjes measure ${\rm d} (- I_{\alpha}^{(t)})$; note that $s \mapsto -I_{\alpha}^{(t)}(s) = \sup_{u \in [0,s]} - Y_{\alpha}^{(t)}(u)$ is an increasing process.
 More precisely, the support of ${\rm d} (- I_{\alpha}^{(t)})$ is defined as the set of times when the process $Y_{\alpha}^{(t)}$ reaches a new infimum.
 On the other hand, it can be shown that the support of ${\rm d} (- I_{\alpha}^{(t)})$ coincides with the so-called ladder time set of $-Y_{\alpha}^{(t)}$ which is given by the closure of the set of times when $Y_{\alpha}^{(t)}$ is equal to its infimum, i.e.,